SirPlease/L4D2-Competitive-Rework/Dedicated Server Fresh Start/README.md

 * NFOServers (**for US**, mostly)
 * OVH (**for EU**, mostly)

-The initial part of the guide is written with a random provder (Gcorelabs) in mind to ensure no part of the process of setting up a server is overlooked no matter how small.
-Other providers should have an intuitive admin panel to perform the initial steps.
 - - - -
 # | **Dedicated Server: Fresh Start**

 This part of the Project will focus on preparing your dedicated Server/VDS for L4D2.

+Login to your webhosts admin panel and ensure you are using Ubuntu **18.04 or earlier**.
+You should have had an option to do this during the order process, but if not most hosts will have an intuitive admin panel to allow you to do this.
+I used GCoreLabs to set up a server whilst writing this guide, and they have a 'reinstall' option under "[Management > Virtual Machines](http://www.putty.org/)".

-For this you will need to make use of an SSH Client such as [Putty](http://www.putty.org/).
+For the next part, you will need to make use of an SSH Client such as [Putty](http://www.putty.org/).

+Once Putty is installed and launched, you only need to enter the IP address of your server into the Hostname field.
+The port should default to 22 and the connection type to SSH which is correct.
+Once you've input the IP address select 'open'.
+If you get a security warning select yes.

+After this you should get a black screen which says "login as:".
+You should enter the username provided by your hosting provider (likely 'root').
+After this you'll be prompted for the password.
+NB: With the username or password in your clipboard you can simply right click to paste it into putty.
+The password will not display on screen but it will paste as long as it's in your clipboard.

 > **L4D2 Prerequisites:**
-> Simply enter these commands into your Terminal after connecting and logging in to your Dedicated Server with your SSH Client.
+> Before you can install L4D2, there are a number of items you must install first.
+Simply copy and paste each of these commands one by one into the putty terminal.
+You won't get any feedback on the first command, but the next 3 will visibily install something, and potentially ask you give permission.
+You just need to type 'y' and enter when prompted.

 **dpkg --add-architecture i386 # enable multi-arch
 apt-get update && apt-get upgrade